-Any of those beaches are near Rincon de la Vieja National Park; which is about 2 hours from Liberia town.
+Any of those beaches are near Rincon de la Vieja National Park; which is about 2 hours driving from Liberia town.
 Visitors to the park can ride horses, take mud baths, or swim beneath waterfalls, while they enjoy the abundant forests and hiking trails.
 Rincon de la Vieja National Park is a great alternative to spend time along the sunny Guanacaste beaches.

 Tamarindo Beach is held in high esteem by many and for good reason: it has solid surfing, nice international restaurants, and a fun nightlife.
 Tamarindo is sunny throughout nearly the entire year, and the weather remains pleasant without much humidity.

-To the east of Liberia you can find rainforests and mountains too, including the Rincón de la Vieja National Park.
+To the east of Liberia, you can find rainforests and mountains too, including the Rincón de la Vieja National Park.

 There are many different kinds of activities being developed related to relaxation, health, adventure, culture, sports, nature and recreation.
-Any of the following can be included as part of your vacation through Costa Rica:
+Any of the following can be included as part of your vacation in Costa Rica:

 Horseback riding: Guanacaste is mainly a rural region, so this activity can be taken all over in the coastal communities or mountain areas.
 Horseback riding tours are available from most hotels.

 Diving: This activity can be done for recreation or adventure and is growing in Guanacaste due to the excellent sites with great diving conditions.
 Some of the more noteworthy areas are the Papagayo Gulf and Santa Catalina Islands.

 Sport Fishing: This is one of the main attractions in the North Pacific, whether it is for fun or commercial purposes.
 There are also tournaments where various world records have been broken for long-nose fish which are returned to the sea.